DjangoGirls/tutorial/django_models/README.md

         'django.contrib.messages',
         'django.contrib.staticfiles',
         'blog',
-        'mysite',
     )

 ### Creating a blog post model

-In the `models.py` file we define all objects called `Models` - this is a place in which we will define our blog post.
+In the `blog/models.py` file we define all objects called `Models` - this is a place in which we will define our blog post.

 Let's open `blog/models.py`, remove everything from it and write code like this: